Overview

 Instantly align Blueprint nodes based on execution flow using Shift+Q. Unlike other formatters, BlueLine is Selection-Only, preserving Git history while restoring order.

-Uses a Genetic Algorithm (Shift+C) to iteratively minimize wire crossings and find the mathematically optimal layout for complex node webs.
+Uses a Genetic Algorithm (Shift+Alt+C) to iteratively minimize wire crossings and find the mathematically optimal layout for complex node webs.

-Intelligently classifies logic clusters (Combat, AI, Movement) using Shift+T, automatically wrapping them in Smart Color comment boxes.
+Intelligently classifies logic clusters (Combat, AI, Movement) using Shift+Alt+T, automatically wrapping them in Smart Color comment boxes.

 Enforce 90-degree discipline.
 Injects reroute knots to convert diagonal spaghetti into clean, orthogonal Manhattan paths.